shrutimary15/VSD-workshop/README.md

   # DAY 1:
  *Theory*

-  OPENLANE : OpenLANE is a open source VLSI flow from RTL to GDSII built across open source tools such as OPENROAD, Yosys, Magic, Fault, etc.
+  **OPENLANE**: OpenLANE is a open source VLSI flow from RTL to GDSII built across open source tools such as OPENROAD, Yosys, Magic, Fault, etc.

-  SKY130A: The SkyWater Open Source PDK is a collaboration between Google and SkyWater Technology Foundry to provide a fully open source Process Design Kit.
+  **SKY130A**: The SkyWater Open Source PDK is a collaboration between Google and SkyWater Technology Foundry to provide a fully open source Process Design Kit.

   The process begins with synthesis then followed by floor planning, power planning, placement, routing and static timing analysis.
-The figure below shows the flow diagram of     complete process.(Image Courtesy: Google)
+The figure below shows the flow diagram of     complete process._(Image Courtesy: Google)_

   ![openlane flow 1](https://user-images.githubusercontent.com/77826778/105610075-7fe30880-5dd3-11eb-8927-1b4b084010de.png)

   Tools used in openlane are-
    1. Yosys - Performs RTL synthesis
    2. abc- Performs technology mapping